simoncozens/unicopedia-plus/README.md

     - **Flags**
 - The size of all emoji pictures (from 32 to 128&nbsp;pixels) can be adjusted by moving the dedicated slider left and right.
 - The groups and subgroups of emoji are those defined in the **Emoji 12.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/12.0/emoji-test.txt) data file.
-- Only the 9 *component* and the 3,010 *fully-qualified* (*keyboard/palette*) encodings of the emoji are used unless they cannot be displayed properly, depending on the emoji support level of the operating system.
+- Only the 9 *component* emoji and the 3,010 *fully-qualified* (**RGI**) forms of the emoji are used unless they cannot be displayed properly, depending on the emoji support level of the operating system.
 - Emoji failing to be represented as proper color pictures are purely and simply discarded.
+- Note: **RGI** stands for *Recommended for General Interchange*.

 <img src="screenshots/emoji-picture-book.png" width="1080px" alt="Emoji Picture Book screenshot">